rchampourlier/elixir-concurrency-in-pool/README.md

 `ElixirConcurrencyInPoolExample.run(1..5)` performs 3 things:
 - starts the pool (it has already been started when starting the application but the `start_pool/0` method can be called multiple times)
-- start 5 processing jobs for the 1..5 range,
+- starts 5 processing jobs for the 1..5 range,
-- collect the responses of the jobs and returns a list of all responses.
+- collects the responses of the jobs and returns a list of all responses.

 ### start_pool/0